adobe/oss-contributors/README.md

-# What's the Big Idea?
+# Tracking Open Source Contributors

 > Build a(n improved) ranking of companies-as-contributors-to-public-GitHub (based on [this blog post](https://medium.freecodecamp.org/the-top-contributors-to-github-2017-be98ab854e87)).